 9 Pedestrian UE

+9.1 Power supply

-As discussed in Clause 4, LTE-V2X includes communications between Pedestrian LTE UEs and Vehicular LTE UEs, i.e. V2P.
-Whereas a vehicular LTE UE is assumed to be attached the vehicle's power supply, and thus to have no particular battery life concerns, the situation is different for a P-UE.
-A P-UE could be, e.g. a conventional smartphone running suitable applications, or a specialised device attached to a pedestrians clothing, etc. In either case, battery life has to be considered so that the device will provide the LTE-V2P services for a reasonable length of time without need of re-charging, and without imposing such battery drain that LTE-V2P applications could become unattractive.
+LTE-V2X, as discussed in Clause 4, and NR-V2X both include communications between Pedestrian UEs and Vehicular UEs, i.e. V2P.
+Whereas a vehicular UE is assumed to be attached to the vehicle's power supply, and thus to have no particular battery life concerns, the situation is different for a P-UE.
+A P-UE could be, e.g. a conventional smartphone running suitable applications, or a specialised device attached to a pedestrian's clothing, etc. In either case, battery life has to be considered so that the device will provide the V2P services for a reasonable length of time without need of re-charging, and without imposing such battery drain that V2P applications could become unattractive.